HugoKlepsch/retrying-bug-demo/README.md

 * In addition to this, though I don't have evidence that this is significant, if not given a `logger` argument, it will create a new logger each time, which also adds overhead.
+* This issue affects versions 1.3.6 up to 1.4.0, which is the latest version.

 [0]: https://github.com/groodt/retrying/pull/6/files#diff-5d48e947cb75f0a64ea964638aee51b9473f649b6fe9de4bd3455aa7b0dae095R118